jansenmtan/YGOtoTTS/README.md

 ## Usage

 Run the program.
-The finished .json file (found in each subfolder) can be imported into TTS.
+The deck is ready to spawn in-game in Tabletop Simulator.

 If the image quality is too low, there is an `images` folder in each subfolder which each contain the deck png files.
 They can replace the default imgur link.